DragonFolie/inforce_test/README.md

 <!-- GETTING STARTED -->

 1. Open project
-2. Change setting in application.properties to your database link
+2. Use sql script in data/db-creating.sql to create your DB
-3. Use sql script in data/db-creating.sql to create yuor DB
+3. Change setting in application.properties to your database link
 4. Run springboot starter class